prabhasapkota/Data-Analytics-Capstone/README.md

 # Data-Analytics-Capstone

-# Machine Learning Insights for Sustainable Agriculture: Land Use and Farm Inputs
+# Machine Learning for Sustainable Agriculture: Optimizing Land Use and Farm Inputs to Enhance Productivity and Sustainability
 * Author: Prabha Sapkota
 * GitHub: https://github.com/prabhasapkota/Data-Analytics-Capstone
 * Overleaf: https://www.overleaf.com/project/671945ef3b8ceee7ec59c2e3

 # Goals of the Research:
-The goal of this research is to leverage machine learning techniques on Global Food and Agricultural Statistics datasets to uncover insights into fertilizer application, land management and aiming to optimize agricultural productivity while promoting sustainable resource use and minimizing environmental impact.This research will use Kaggle datasets about the Global Food and Agriculture Statistics.
-This dataset was kindly published by the United Nation on the UNData site
+The goal of this research is to leverage machine learning techniques on Global Food and Agricultural Statistics datasets to uncover insights into fertilizer application, land management and aiming to optimize agricultural productivity while promoting sustainable resource use and minimizing environmental impact.
+* The first goal is to Optimize Farm Input Usage Based on Observed Productivity Patterns.
+* The second goal is to Identify Sustainable Land Use Practices Through Historical Data Trends.
+* The final objective is to Forecast Sustainable Agricultural Productivity Using Machine Learning.

 # Phases of the Research
 ![alt text](<images/Phases of the Research.png>)